RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 # Data Processing

-*Edition: February 2016, under construction*
+*Edition: October 2016, under construction*

 The amount and complexity of information produced in science, engineering, business, and everyday human activity is increasing at staggering rates.
 The